willschipp/cassandra-sink/README.md

 - copy java dsl support

 #### To Do
-- finish the options piece
+- build out a proper self-contained test suite